Database Diagram (ERD) Design Tool for SQL Server

 Relation comments.
 You can either enable or disable the rendering of foreign key names near the relation child ends.

-Document outline window displays a logical structure of the currently open SQL diagram.
-You can use it to navigate between tables and their relations on a database diagram.
+Document Outline.
+This window displays the logical structure of your current diagram.
+You can use it to navigate between tables and their relations.

 Other visualization options.
-You can hide constraints, indexes, and triggers compartments, change their field detail level to display only column names, names with types, or names with full types.
+You can hide constraints, indexes, and triggers, change their field detail level to display only column names, names with types, or names with full types.

 Clustering logically related objects using containers